In addition to Work Package 1 – Project Management, and Work Package 6 – Engagement and Dissemination, CERCOM consists of five technical work Packages

 The CEDR Transnational Research Programme (TRP) operates through a series of annual transnational calls on topics that address the needs of European road authorities.

-To address some of the challenges associated with improving resource efficiency (RE) and transforming to a circular economy, the Conference of European Road Directors (CEDR) launched a Transnational Road Research Programme Call 2020, managed by the Danish Road Directorate.
+To address some of the challenges associated with improving resource efficiency (RE) and transforming to a circular economy, the Conference of European Directors of Roads (CEDR) launched a Transnational Road Research Programme Call 2020, managed by the Danish Road Directorate.

 The aim of this research programme is to accelerate the transition of the road infrastructure sector in Europe, from linear economy, into resource efficient circular economy.